powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/RunYourProjectOnACloudServer/PublishingYourProject.md

 ### 4.2.
 Setting up your SSH connection

-Once you’ve generated your keypairs and added them in the folder you’ll set up the SSH connections from which you can start the process.
+Once you've generated your keypairs and added them in the folder you'll set up the SSH connections from which you can start the process.

 SSH, which stands for **Secure Shell**, is a cryptographic network protocol used to securely access and manage devices over an unsecured network.
 It provides a secure channel over an unsecured network by using encryption, ensuring that data transmitted between your computer and the server remains confidential and tamper-proof.

 To establish an SSH connection, you'll typically use an SSH client.
 On Unix-like systems (Linux, macOS), the SSH client is usually pre-installed.
-Follow the instructions of the AWS instance you’ve configured with Ubuntu and set up your connection by adding the necessary commands in your terminal.
+Follow the instructions of the AWS instance you've configured with Ubuntu and set up your connection by adding the necessary commands in your terminal.

 ![Setting up your SSH connection](images/SSHConnection.png)